0xxon/hardware-offloading/Readme.md

 For a reference of the goals of this project, see the [following paper](https://www.icir.org/johanna/papers/sdnfvsec17codesign.pdf).

+There are two separate implementations in this project, which are written for different hardware platforms.

-The software in this repository is based on DPDK and was specifically developed to be used in a Myricom SIA card.
+The first, contained in the `sia` subdirectory is based on DPDK and was specifically developed to be used in a Myricom SIA card.

 The relevant DPDK version that was used when writing this is 17.11; the documentation is available here: https://doc.dpdk.org/guides-17.11/.

+The second, contained in the `p4` subdirectory is based on Netronome Agilio SmartNICs.

-## Compiling the applications
+## Compiling the SIA applications

 The source-code for our prototype to offload non-established connections is contained in the directory `sia/offload`.
 The source-code for our prototype for protocol detection is contained in the directory `sia/proto-matching`.